mr-superonion/FPFS/README.md

 # Goal
 ----
-1.Develop second generation of FPFS shear estimator to reduce the noise bias below 0.1% 2.Do follow up test of Metadetection(Erin 2019) to test whether that paper's conclusion "The influence of neighbouring object is small and deblending is not needed" applys to FPFS2
+1.Develop second generation of FPFS shear estimator to reduce the noise bias below 0.1% 2.Test whether  conclusion of https://arxiv.org/abs/1911.02505 (The influence of neighbouring object is small and deblending is not needed if the detection bias is corrected) applies to FPFS2.

 # Plan